jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 (1) The Commission shall, in respect of an application for an authorisation under section 58, make a determination in writing—
   (a) granting such authorisation as it considers appropriate:
   (b) declining the application.
+(1A) If authorisation is not granted within 120 working days after the date on which the application is registered, the Commission is deemed to have declined the application, subject to any alternative timetable agreed between the Commission and the applicant.
 (2) Any authorisation granted pursuant to section 58 may be granted subject to such conditions not inconsistent with this Act and for such period as the Commission thinks fit.
 (3) The Commission shall take into account any submissions in relation to the application made to it by the applicant or by any other person.
 (4) The Commission shall state in writing its reasons for a determination made by it.
 (5) Before making a determination in respect of an application for an authorisation, the Commission shall comply with the requirements of section 62.
-(6) The Commission shall not make a determination granting an authorisation pursuant to an application under section 58(1) to (4) unless it is satisfied that—as the case may be, to which the application relates, will in all the circumstances result, or be likely to result, in a benefit to the public which would outweigh the lessening in competition that would result, or would be likely to result or is deemed to result therefrom.
+(6) The Commission shall not make a determination granting an authorisation pursuant to an application under section 58(1) to (4) unless it is satisfied that—as the case may be, to which the application relates, will in all the circumstances result, or be likely to result, in a benefit to the public which would outweigh the lessening in competition that would result, or would be likely to result therefrom.
   (a) the entering into of the contract or arrangement or the arriving at the understanding; or (b) the giving effect to the provision of the contract, arrangement or understanding; or (c) the giving or the requiring of the giving of the covenant; or (d) the carrying out or enforcing of the terms of the covenant— (6A) For the purposes of subsection (6), a lessening in competition includes a lessening in competition that is not substantial.
-(7) The Commission shall not make a determination granting an authorisation pursuant to an application under section 58(5) or (6) unless it is satisfied that—as the case may be, to which the application relates, will in all the circumstances result, or be likely to result, in such a benefit to the public that—
-  (a) the entering into of the contract or arrangement or the arriving at the understanding; or (b) the giving effect to the exclusionary provision of the contract, or arrangement or understanding— (c) the contract or arrangement or understanding should be permitted to be entered into or arrived at; or (d) the exclusionary provision should be permitted to be given effect to.
+(7)
 (8) The Commission shall not make a determination granting an authorisation pursuant to an application under section 58(7) or (8) unless it is satisfied that—as the case may be, will in all the circumstances result, or be likely to result, in such a benefit to the public that—
   (a) the engaging in the practice of resale price maintenance to which the application relates; or (b) the act or conduct to which the application relates—